CubaOfficial Name: Republic of Cuba

 Cuban Requirements for Authorized Travelers

-Should a traveler receive a license, a valid passport is required for entry into Cuba.
-The Cuban government also requires that the traveler obtain a visa.
-All those planning to travel should contact the Cuban Interests Section for further details.
+Should a traveler receive a license to travel or qualify under an existing general license, a valid passport is required for entry into Cuba.
+The Cuban government may also require that the traveler obtain a visa.
+The Cuban Interests Section in Washington issues visas.
 Attempts to enter or exit Cuba illegally, or to aid the irregular exit of Cuban nationals or other persons, are prohibited and punishable by stiff jail terms.
 Entering Cuban territory, territorial waters or airspace (generally within 12 nautical miles of the Cuban coast) without prior authorization from the Cuban government may result in arrest or other enforcement action by Cuban authorities.
 Immigration violators are subject to prison terms ranging from four years for illegal entry or exit to as many as 30 years for aggravated cases of alien smuggling.
 Visit the Cuban Interests Section website for the most current visa information.

 Civilian Aircraft Travel